Sample Hyperliquid Policy rules

 ## Asset transfer rule from within Hyperliquid

-This important rule is meant as a "catch-all" that governs the following actions
+This important rule is a "catch-all" that governs every action on Hyperliquid:

-- Transfers from `Subaccount to main` and `Main to subaccount`
+- Transfers from **Main to Sub-account** and **Sub-account to Main**

 - **Withdrawals** from Hyperliquid to your wallet on Arbitrum